Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 In @keyboard-struct-limitation the structure of the XKBState can be seen.
 The structure is 16 bits long and contain various informations about the active state of a keyboard (or keyboards).
-Because KEYMASK and BUTMASK are not responsible for saving keyboard layouts and are therefore not explained further.
+Because KEYMASK and BUTMASK are not responsible for saving keyboard layouts, they are not explained any further.
 The important parts are bits 13 and 14 as they keyboard group.
 It is not possible to just increase that number because the XKBState field is only 16 bits long and there is no bits left that could be used.
 Any attempt to increase the